ULHPC/ulhpc-docs/docs/services/jupyter.md

 ## Notebooks

 [Notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook) are documents that contain computer code, data, and rich text elements such as normal test, graphical equations, links, figures, and widgets.
-Notebooks contain human-readable analysis, descriptions, and results, together with executable versions of code data.
-As a result, notebooks are particularly popular for data analytics jobs, where they allow the interactive development of reproducible data analytic pipelines.
-Notebooks can be shared or converted into static HTML documents, and they are thus a powerful teaching tool as well.
+The main advantage of Notebooks is that the concentrate human-readable analysis, descriptions, and results, together with executable versions of code data in a single document.
+As a result, notebooks are particularly popular for exploratory data analysis, where they allow the interactive development of reproducible data analytic pipelines.
+Notebooks can be shared or converted into static HTML documents, and they are thus a powerful teaching tool too.

-Notebooks are associated with [kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html), processes that actually execute code required for the notebook.
-You can host kernels in isolated Python environments.
-Whenever possible use the Python [module](/environment/modules/) provided to create your environment, as modules have been optimally configured for our systems.
+Notebooks are associated with [kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html), processes that actually execute the code of the notebook.
+You can host kernels on isolated Python environments or on the environment of the notebook.
+Whenever possible use the Python [module](/environment/modules/) to create your environment.
+Modules have been configured for optimal performance in our systems.
 If your application requires a different version of Python you can always install one with [Conda](/environment/conda/) or other tools.

-To create the Python environment, start by loading the Python module and then create the environment.
+To create a Python environment for your kernel, start by loading the Python module and then create the environment.

 ```shell
 module load lang/Python